 The Teaching Excellence Framework (TEF) is a rating introduced by the UK government in 2017 which focuses on institutes of higher education and the improvement of quality teaching at undergraduate level.
 Universities and colleges can achieve a gold, silver, bronze or provisional rating and the purpose of the new assessment is to help students choose where to study in the UK.

 An independent panel of experts assess each university or college based on written data and submitted evidence.
 Measured metrics include:

 As with all university ranking and league tables, students should use the TEF as a guide, not a rule.
 The TEF focuses on an institute as a whole, and is not subject or course specific.
 The TEF does however offer a quick insight into universities which are currently excelling in the areas highlighted above.

-If you are interested in applying to study at any of the above UK universities, arrange a free consultation with SI-UK in Casablanca or Mombasa today.
+If you are interested in applying to study at any of the above UK universities, arrange a free consultation with SI-UK Kathmandu today.
 Our friendly, international education consultants can help you decide what to study and where.